Q: Why should I have a personal injury attorney?

 Q: How long will it take to settle my Philadelphia personal injury claim?

 A: The time it takes to settle a personal injury claim in Pennsylvania depends on many circumstances.
 It is important to allow injuries to stabilize before beginning personal injury settlement negotiations.
 By settling too early, important consequences of a serious injury may be missed, such as the need for future medical treatment, scarring, or rehab difficulties.
 When the treating physician issues a final medical report stating the diagnoses of the personal injuries and their opinion as to the prognosis, the evaluation of the court case for injury settlement can begin.
-Once a demand has been submitted to the insurance company, it may take 4-6 weeks for the company to review it before negotiation may begin.
-However, in more complicated cases, the time may take substantially longer.
+After I submit the demand package, I will call no more than 30 days later to follow up and start settlement negotiations.
+How long it takes for negotiations to begin depends on several factors, including: the facts, liability, injuries, treatment and medical bills, and of course, our demand amount.
+This amount depends on all of the above factors, as well as if there are others that were in the same accident who are also making their own injury claims.
+In those cases, the time that it takes to get compensation may take longer.
+However, I do not just sit back and wait.
+I am constantly calling the insurance companies to push them to get the case evaluated for settlement as soon as possible.